WWU Alumnus TJ Martin Wins Emmy for "LA 92"

 “A big wish-list hope for me is that someone walks away and has a little bit more emotional empathy and emotional intelligence toward what disenfranchised communities go through on a consistent basis,” Martin said in a behind-the-scenes interview for the National Geographic channel.

 “LA 92” is showing at the Pickford Film Center Thursday, Oct.
 19 and Friday, Oct.
 27. Martin plans to join the cinema audience over Skype to answer questions and discuss the film after the Oct.
 19 show.
-Tickets to both screenings are available here.

 Martin has been filming, editing and traveling consistently since he began working on “Undefeated” in 2009.
 After the 2012 Oscars, he made a stop at Western to spend the day with students and host a special free screening of his film for the community.
 View this segment from his on-campus interview below.
 He continues to inspire and mentor WWU film and social-justice students via social media interactions and served as a co-chair for the Western Stands for Washington Campaign.